Repetitive Strain Injury: How To Show Your UK Employer Is Legally Responsible For Your Workplace RSI Compensation Claim

 There are many different types of repetitive strain injury, but each is a recognised medical condition.
 Some of the most common types of UK repetitive strain injury at work include:

-1. Carpal tunnel syndrome - pain and weakness in the hand and forearm.
-It is caused from highly repetitive manual acts such as grasping of items by the hands ... common amongst factory line workers.
+1. Carpal tunnel syndrome – pain and weakness in the hand and forearm due to a constriction of the medial nerve in the wrist.
+It is caused from highly repetitive manual acts such as grasping of items by the hands … common amongst factory line workers.

-2. De Quervain's syndrome - pain and swelling over the wrist normally on the thumb side of the wrist.
+2. De Quervain’s syndrome – a form of tenosynovitis causing pain and swelling over the wrist normally on the thumb side of the wrist.
 Caused by the repetitive motion of the thumb and a common injury for office workers using a computer.

 When is your employer legally responsible for your injury caused by repetitive strain?